No terms for this letter.

 Person or institution that manages and distributes trust assets according to the instructions in the trust document.

-A trust or other entity that does not hold assets.
+When a trust or other entity holds no assets, it is unfunded.
 A revocable living trust is unfunded if the grantor has not transferred assets into it.

 The amount each person is allowed to deduct from federal estate taxes owed after death.
 In other words, this is the amount of estate taxes that would be due on net assets having a value equal to the estate tax exemption.